ayoniyi/ch1ll-mark3t/README.md

 Marketplace and erc721 contracts built with thirdweb.

-## Feartures
+## Features

 View, Buy NFTs currently listed on the market, Sell NFTs bought from the collection, View NFTs in your wallet from the collection in your wallet.

 ## Core Tools

-TypeScript, Nextjs, SASS
+TypeScript, Nextjs, SASS, thirdweb